English Language and Literature Reading List

 Simon and June Li Fellow in English Literature, Lincoln College

-Carter, Ronald and Walter Nash, Seeing through Language: A Guide to Styles of English Writing (1990)
+- Carter, Ronald and Walter Nash, Seeing through Language: A Guide to Styles of English Writing (1990) – esp.
+Chapter 1 (‘Language and Style’)

 Having a solid grasp of English grammar is crucial for linguistic close reading and stylistic analysis, and it will be worth brushing up on this.
-The following workbook is highly recommended:
+The following are highly recommended:

 II.
 Useful preparatory reading